rezawikan/noted/RxJS/RxJsAngular.md

 - `trottleTime`: allows you to prevent this from spam, it will return the first value after a specific time has passed.
 - `sampleTime`: allows you to set a timer in any condition.
 It's always running.
 - `auditTime`: allows you to set a timer in any condition.
 It's always running.

+#### Transformation Operators
+- `mergeMap` : allows you to mapping the previous value then run the next multiple observables at the same time. (load pupose)
+- `switchMap` : allows you to mapping the previous value then run the next multiple observables. but the previous obsevable will be completed/cancelled then you only run one observable from start. (searching purpose)
+- `concatMap` : it's similar `switchMap` operator.
+It wil maintain one active observable and the next observable when the previous execution has been completed.
+It will be useful when order of the execution is important.
+- `exhaustMap` : allows you to ignore upcoming observables when one observable is active.
+This will be useful to prevent spamming such as login button or refresh button.

+#### Combination Operators
+- `startWith` : allows you to append emiting value from starting point.
+- `endWith` : allows you to append emiting value from ending point.
+- `concat`: allows you to combine numbers of observable values, but it's waiting for current observable until completed before starts the next observable.
+- `merge` : allows you to combine numbers of observable values simultaneously.

 #### References:
 - [RxJS](https://rxjs.dev/)